arangodb-helper/ArangoDB_app/README.md

 for details.

 This app allows you to easily setup and manage instances with a mouse click.
-Explore the amazing features of ArangoDB without complicate compilations or installations.
+Explore the amazing features of ArangoDB without complicated compilations or installations.